kazulagi/plantFEM/README.md

 ### Calling for someone who can create following modules.

-- SiCroF-API for Blender >> We would like to use Blender as a GUI.
-Author tried to create the API (see src/BlenderClass), however, it will take more time to understand and implement the system Blender 28.0-API and the SiCroF-API for Blender is now stopping.
+- plantFEM-API for Blender >> We would like to use Blender as a GUI.
+Author tried to create the API (see src/BlenderClass), however, it will take more time to understand and implement the system Blender 28.0-API and the plantFEM-API for Blender is now stopping.
 - Fluid solvers (by using src/FEMDomainClass)
 - Functional-structural model for cereals.(like src/LsystemClass)